 Whole body listening, Social Skills, Defining and Recognizing Feelings, Eye Contact

-Stick Figures (I bought mine at a craft store but you can make your own out of stiff paper.)
+- People Shaped Wood Craft Sticks (I bought mine at a craft store but you can make your own out of stiff paper.)

 - The object of the game is to identify when they see someone whose body language and/or facial expression matches their stick.
 For example, Mara looks annoyed, Ben notices so he holds up his “annoyed” stick person.
 Ben gets a point.
 You can structure this as an observational circle time activity or have the children pretend the different stick feelings for people to guess.

 The set-up is the same as in Game 1 but this version is an ongoing activity that runs in the background.
 For instance, I set up the game at the beginning of a session.
 We make our feelings sticks and then transition to doing other activities.
 This way the child does not know when the feeling will be acted out so they need to pay attention.
 By the end of our time together the goal is to score 3 points each.
-The first time I tried this with one child I had to prompt him to pay attention but after that he averaged identifying 2/3 during our sessions.
+The first time I tried this with one child I had to prompt him to pay attention but after that, he averaged identifying 2/3 during our sessions.
 What was really marvelous is that it was his idea that I play, too.
 His eye contact has absolutely improved.
 He carefully studies both his expressions and mine and an even better bonus is that this boy who used to rarely pretend, is now pretending all sorts of scenarios that match the feelings!

 This one is not so much of a game but rather an activity to build emotional awareness.
-For young children choose 3 basic feelings; for example happy, sad, tired, angry, etc. For older children you can have a larger variety.
+For young children choose 3 basic feelings; for example happy, sad, tired, angry, etc. For older children, you can have a larger variety.
 Give each child a cup with their name on it and put their feeling sticks close by.
 When they start their day have them choose the stick that matches their feeling and place it in their cup.
 Encourage them to change the stick when their feeling changes.
 That way if Rosa chooses the “happy” stick when she starts the day but later chooses the “angry” or “tired” stick the adults can then check in with Rosa and talk about her feelings.